Glenelg Football Club Logo

 Summary

 He had everything.
 The height, the physique, the marking ability that was second to none, the long accurate kick, the big-game temperament, the leadership… how many premierships would he have helped the Tigers to if he had played in the days before Victorian clubs lured our best talent away?
+An icon of the Glenelg Football Club - but also of the game.

 Tony Hall